Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Relapse is a term used to describe a person who has recently started drinking or using drugs again after a period of sobriety.
 It is important to note that relapse does not mean that a person has failed, or that their recovery is over.
 Rather, it is a sign that the person needs additional support, or that their current recovery plan needs to be adjusted in order to help them stay sober.

-Read More: Can Quitting Alcohol Cause Depression?
+Read More: Can Alcohol Withdrawal Cause Itching?

 How Can I Support an Alcoholic Who Has Relapsed?